EvidentSecurity/esp-sdk-java/docs/SignaturesApi.md

 SignaturesApi apiInstance = new SignaturesApi();
-Integer externalAccountId = 56; // Integer | The ID of the external account this signature custom risk level is for Integer signatureId = 56; // Integer | The signature ID this signature custom risk level is for String riskLevel = "riskLevel_example"; // String | The custom risk-level of the problem identified by the signature for this external_account.
-Valid values are low, medium, high
+Integer externalAccountId = 56; // Integer | The ID of the external account this signature custom risk level is for Integer signatureId = 56; // Integer | The signature ID this signature custom risk level is for String include = "include_example"; // String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information.
-String include = "include_example"; // String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information. try {
+String riskLevel = "riskLevel_example"; // String | The custom risk-level of the problem identified by the signature for this external_account.
+Valid values are low, medium, high try {
-    Signature result = apiInstance.updateCustomRiskLevelForExternalAccount(externalAccountId, signatureId, riskLevel, include);
+    Signature result = apiInstance.updateCustomRiskLevelForExternalAccount(externalAccountId, signatureId, include, riskLevel);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SignaturesApi#updateCustomRiskLevelForExternalAccount");